reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

   res.send(orders);
 });
 ```
-Here we are reading the value of the `Origin` header received in the request and set it to the value of `Access-Control-Allow-Origin` sent in the response.
+Here we are reading the value of the `Origin` header received in the request and setting it to the value of the `Access-Control-Allow-Origin` header sent in the response.

 Doing this will allow any domain including malicious ones to send requests to the "Cross-Origin server".

 ### Lenient regular expression

-Similar to the earlier example, we can check for the value of `Origin` header in the "Cross-Origin server" code by applying a regular expression.
+Similar to the earlier example, we can check for the value of the `Origin` header in the "Cross-Origin server" code by applying a regular expression.
 If we want to allow all subdomains to send requests to the "Cross-Origin server", the code will look like this:

 ```js
 const express = require('express');